bifurcationkit/BifurcationKit.jl/docs/src/Langmuir.md

 par = (N = N, Δx = Δx, c0 = -0.9, σ = 1.0, μ = 0.5, ν = 0.08, Δg = Δg)
 ```

 We call the Krylov-Newton to find a stationary solution.
-Note that for this to work, the guess has to satisfies the boundary conditions approximately.
+Note that for this to work, the guess has to satisfy the boundary conditions approximately.

 ```julia
 # newton iterations to refine the guess